alaa-almaliki/seed/README.md

 ### 3. Running `seed`
 After setting up profiles, you can run **seed** as follows:
 - Run `bin/seed path/to/file_name.sql --profile www.example.com --delete-file`
-- Wait for the script to run
+- Wait for the script to finish
 - Once done, the file `code/db/seed-{database_name}-{timestamp}.sql` will be available for you to use

 ## Profiles